sowdagar3/FACENET/README.md

 ![](Extraction_result2.png)

 ### Applications of repo work
-1.Detecting presence of person and counting number of persons in a frame.
+1.Detecting the presence of individuals and counting the number of peoplin a frame.

-2.Multiclass classification of persons dataset.
+2.Performing multiclass classification on a dataset of individuals.

-3.Helping a cameraman to extract the photos of a target person from his database.
+3.Assisting a cameraperson in extracting photos of a specific person from their database.

-4.Fun application is checking checking which celebrity resembles us.
+4.A fun application that checks which celebrity bears a resemblance to us.

 Dataset:[Bollywood celebrity dataset](https://www.kaggle.com/datasets/havingfun/100-bollywood-celebrity-faces)